lvgl/lvgl/docs/overview/coords.md

 If the parent's size changes the set alignment and position of the children is applied again automatically.

-The functions introduced above aligns the obejct to its parent.
-However it's also possible to align an obejct to an arbitrary object.
+The functions introduced above aligns the object to its parent.
+However it's also possible to align an object to an arbitrary object.
 ```c
 lv_obj_align_to(obj_to_align, reference_obj, align, x, y);
 ```

-Besides the alignments optins above the follwing can be used to align the object outside of the refrence object:
+Besides the alignments options above the following can be used to align the object outside of the reference object:

 - `LV_ALIGN_OUT_TOP_LEFT`
 - `LV_ALIGN_OUT_TOP_MID`